sanderseide/PanierMobile1.0/README.md

 - [x] Add new products.
-- [x] Add to your charts and buy using MonCash.
+- [ ] Add to your charts and buy using MonCash.
-- [] Sell your product and get paid by the Panier Mobile Team
+- [ ] Sell your product and get paid by the Panier Mobile Team
-- [] Leave a message for us, and rating
+- [ ] Leave a message for us, and rating
+- [ ] Pay using international Payment options

 ### App Walkthough GIF